circlefin/verite/packages/docs/docs/patterns/smart-contract-verite.md

 While verification records may be extended to store additional properties, implementors should ensure data stored on-chain does not contribute to the re-identification of the individual to which it applies.

-In general, this requires registry design to target clear use cases dertermined by stakeholders, without reliance of on-chain data for additional optionality (relying instead on offchain protocols when this is needed).
+In general, this requires registry design to target clear use cases determined by stakeholders, without reliance of on-chain data for additional optionality (relying instead on offchain protocols when this is needed).

 ## Alternative Patterns and Future Work